Nouvelle-Aquitaine: Forest resources

 The region has significant forest resources.

 The timber industry consists of two main types of activities that mainly use the wood of the Landes forest and secondarily of the Dordogne, Creuse, Corrèze and Haute-Vienne.
 The primary processing industries (pulp, sawing, slicing, etc.) are very often the result of large companies to perform operations that require large investments.
 The secondary processing industries (paper / cardboard, furniture, woodwork and plywood, etc.) do not require as many resources.
 They are more dispersed geographically and in the hands of smaller-scale undertakings or craft.

 Industries

 The region is a major international center in the field of aeronautics and space industry.
 Together with the neighbouring region Occitania, it belongs to the Aerospace Valley world-class industry cluster.
 The regional aerospace sector is closely linked to the defence sector, leading to talk of industry "ASD" (aeronautics, space and defence).

-The regional aircraft industry is a world leader for business aircraft, high-tech batteries, high performance composite materials, landing gear systems and turbines for helicopters, the European leader for military aircraft, cockpit equipment and systems, ground tests and flight, launchers, solid propulsion, airborne radars and systems, weapons systems deterrence, atmospheric re-entry technology and national leader in the interior design of 'business aircraft, aircraft maintenance, UAV systems.
+The regional aircraft industry leads in business aircraft, high-tech batteries, high performance composite materials, landing gear systems and turbines for helicopters, the European leader for military aircraft, cockpit equipment and systems, ground tests and flight, launchers, solid propulsion, airborne radars and systems, weapons systems deterrence, atmospheric re-entry technology and national leader in the interior design of 'business aircraft, aircraft maintenance, UAV systems.

 Many "Rafales" are assembled in Mérignac, in the Bordeaux metropolis.